The Ultimate Guide to Creating the Perfect Snail Habitat

 • Snails adore soil with high calcium or limestone content.
 They need it for shell development and growth.

-• Nature-rich areas packed with vegetation usually have this type of soilโ€”a great benefit for our small munchers.
+• Nature-rich areas with vegetation usually have this type of soilโ€”a great benefit for our small munchers.

 What about Forests?